 Inverurie and District Men’s Shed – As a collaborative project with Men’s Shed, the artists have offered workshops to the members in video production and editing. in exchange Men’s Shed are working with artist and signwriter Rachel Miller to create bespoke door signage for the 2 main blocks on the hospital site. http://www.inveruriemensshed.co.uk/index.htm

-For more up to the minute information click on the image below to read the Resonate:Disseminate artists blog.
+For more up to the minute information read the Resonate:Disseminate artists blog below.